 Lisbon no longer celebrates the days of revelry like it used to, when it had one of the biggest Carnival parades in the country, with several floats going down from Avenida da Liberdade to downtown Lisbon.

-Although the capital now doesn’t exploit the carnival season with many dedicated events, the truth is that it doesn’t miss out on this lively festival, which attracts both adults and children.
+Although the capital now doesn’t exploit the carnival season with many dedicated events, the truth is that it doesn’t miss out on this lively party, which attracts adults and children alike.

 So, we’ve chosen three parties in the city and we’ve also added four unmissable Carnival parades that are up to an hour away from the city: Loures , Sesimbra, Torres Vedras and Nazaré.

-Choose your favorite Carnival shows, put on your mask and join in these fun-filled festivities, or go and parade in one of these Carnival parades.
+Choose your favorite carnival shows, put on your mask and join in these fun-filled festivities or parade in one of these carnival par ades .

-Even if you’re a clumsy matron, it’s Carnival, and nobody gets away with anything at Carnival!
+Even if you’re a clumsy matron, it’s Carnival and no one takes it lightly!

 Clandestine Colombina Ball